 Formation of Paul Boechat & Cie

-The history of Wenger dates back to 1893 when a cutlery manufacturing factory was set up in Courtételle, in the district of Delemont in the Jura Region of Switzerland, by Paul Boechat.
+Wenger knife history dates back to 1893 when a cutlery manufacturing factory was set up in Courtételle, in the district of Delemont in the Jura Region of Switzerland, by Paul Boechat.

 It was the time of the industrial revolution in Europe.
 The factory was called Paul Boechat & Cie, named after its founder.
 Spoons, forks, and kitchen cutlery were produced in the factory.